siven76/symfony4certification/README.md

 # Symfony 4 Certification
 These are my notes for Symfony 4 Certification.
-The notes are based on the references given by the SensioLabs University.
+The notes are based on the references [here](references.md).

 ## PHP and Web Security
 - PHP API up to PHP 7.2 version